Swing, then miss it: MLB pitchers could bat for final time

 More than a century of strategy and baseball fabric, ripped away.

-“Once it ever changes to no DH, then it will probably never change back, and that’s something that would sadden me,” Astros manager Dusty Baker said.
+“Once it ever changes to no DH, then it will probably never change back, and that’s something that would sadden me,” he said.

 Good riddance, says Houston shortstop Carlos Correa.